-"RESOLVED THAT pursuant to Section 181 of the Companies Act, 2013, the Board of Directors of the Company be and is hereby authorized to Donate, subscribe or contribute or otherwise to assist or to guarantee money to bona fide related or unrelated charitable trusts, Institutions, Foundation, NGO's and other Social Sector institutions, including (Dr. Omkar Herlekar Foundation) benevolent, religious, scientific, sports, exhibition, national, public or any other institutions, objects or purposes or other funds not directly relating to the business of the Company or the welfare of its employees, from time to time in any financial year to the extent of ₹ 2 Crore (Two Crore) per annum notwithstanding that such contributions of the Company, in any financial year, may exceed 5 % of the average net profits of the Company for the three immediately preceding financial year."
+"RESOLVED THAT pursuant to Section 181 of the Companies Act, 2013, the Board of Directors of the Company be and is hereby authorized to Donate, subscribe or contribute or otherwise to assist or to guarantee money to bona fide related or unrelated charitable trusts, Foundation including (Dr. Omkar Herlekar Foundation) benevolent, religious, scientific, sports, exhibition, national, public or any other institutions, objects or purposes or other funds not directly relating to the business of the Company or the welfare of its employees, from time to time in any financial year to the extent of Rs 2 crore (Two Crore) per annum notwithstanding that such contributions of the Company, in any financial year, may exceed 5 % of the average net profits of the Company for the three immediately preceding financial year."